If you love riding your bicycle, you’re in luck because there are many great rail trails in Pennsylvania to explore.

 Lehigh Gorge Rail Trail

-The Lehigh Gorge Rail Trail follows the Lehigh River from White Haven to Jim Thorpe, Pennsylvania.
+The Lehigh Gorge Rail Trail follows the Lehigh River from White Haven to Jim Thorpe, PA.
 This trail is a small part of the longer D&L Trail, which runs from the Wilkes-Barre area to Bensalem, though with several disconnected sections.

 This 26-mile stretch of trail is largely within Lehigh Gorge State Park and passes by several beautiful sights, including Luke’s Falls and Buttermilk Falls.